New Tax Regime Is Default: How to Opt for Old Regime in AY 2026-27

 Final takeaway

-Default regime does not remove comparison.
-Old regime needs deduction evidence.
-Business taxpayers need stricter review.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+The new regime being the default does not mean the comparison step can be skipped.
+The old regime remains relevant where deduction evidence is substantial.
+Business taxpayers face additional switching rules that need careful verification.
+Treat regime selection as one element of a complete AY 2026-27 filing file.
+A clean return comes from consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification — not from any single decision made in isolation.